Young Scholars: June 27—July 31, 2020

-Whether the goal is to test drive the boarding school experience or gain confidence for the upcoming school year, the Young Scholars program is designed for 7th, 8th and 9th graders who intend to take on the challenges of rigorous public and private secondary schools.
-The program focuses on building essential skills, increasing independence and self-confidence, and improving time management, as students look further down the road to the demands of a college preparatory program.
+Whether the goal is to test drive the boarding school experience or gain confidence for the upcoming school year, the Young Scholars program is designed for talented middle school students who intend to attend rigorous public and private secondary schools.
+Students can expect to build essential skills, improve time management, and increase their independence and self-confidence.

-During the summer, the Young Scholar students are encouraged to meet with their advisors, their veteran teachers, and a Taft admission officer to help them anticipate the hurdles ahead of them.
-It is hoped that these conversations will lead to specific strategies for successfully meeting the demands of the college preparatory curriculum.
-By taking advantage of these resources, students can gain a clearer sense of what will be expected of them and of how to meet these expectations in an organized and systematic fashion.
-For those students considering attending private secondary schools, the resources available at Taft can also be used to address a variety of issues germane to applying to and attending private schools.
+If the goal includes attending a boarding school full time, we encourage students to meet with their advisor, senior teacher, and an admissions officer to help develop a strategy for successfully meeting the demands of a college preparatory curriculum.
+By taking advantage of these resources, students will gain a clearer sense of what will be expected of them and how to meet these expectations in an organized and systematic fashion.

 At the conclusion of the summer session, parents will receive a description of the work covered in each course, a report on the student's progress, and a grade.
 The student's advisor will send a report on the student's overall record.
 If copies of reports are to be sent to anyone in addition to parents, the Summer School Director should be informed well in advance of the end of the session.

 Classes begin after breakfast and continue through the early afternoon.
 Twice a week, on Tuesdays and Fridays, the students gather for Assembly to hear teachers address the community.
 Following afternoon sports, students are free to play games in the student union, walk to town or simply relax until dinner.
 Outdoor athletic facilities, the library, and art studios are also available for use during this time.

 |9:30—10:00||Assembly or Break||Free Time until Lunch|